seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 I would have had thee there, and here again,
 Ere I can tell thee what thou shouldst do there.
 O constancy, be strong upon my side,
-Set a huge mountain ’tween my heart and tongue!
+Set a huge mountain 'tween my heart and tongue!
-I have a man’s mind, but a woman’s might.
+I have a man's mind, but a woman's might.
 How hard it is for women to keep counsel!
 Art thou here yet?